Clichettes: Formation and members

-Later Work and Disbandment
+Performances

+As a feminist performance group, The Clichettes' contested gender stereotypes through the use of pop culture cliches and brash humour.
+Their brand of camp media parody exemplified the blurring between high art and entertainment occurring in the 1970s.
+This style of non-detached and ironic pop-culture appropriation enabled them to be critical without alienating their audience.
 By 1981, the trio's lip-sync performances had begun to expand to include increasing theatricality, and influences were drawn from more subversive sources.
 Marni Jackson became a collaborator for the production Half-Human Half-Heartache, a move for the group to expand beyond dance and into satirical theatre.
 The 1981 production featured a narrative casting The Clichettes as aliens who could kill by speaking, thus establishing a narrative purpose for lip-sync.
-The trio of aliens begins to live the facade of '1960's good-girls' but eventually become entangled in the problematic dynamics of this life.
+The trio of aliens begins to live the facade of 1960's good-girls but eventually become entangled in the problematic dynamics of this life.
 The cabaret show was a hit in Toronto, with productions that followed in Ottawa and Vancouver.
 Their next stage endeavour was more ambitious: She-Devils of Niagara (1985) depicted a dystopian future where gender was strictly regulated, and history had been banished to the basement of a wax museum in Niagara Falls.
 As the Clichettes' acclaim increased throughout the 1980s, their performances started to poke fun at more than just mass-market depictions of girls.
 Their 1985 production Go To Hell saw the group adopt anatomically correct male bodysuits as a means to expand their critique to the stereotypes of masculinity.
-Armed with fake guitars, they parodied the macho posturing of “cock-rock” bands.
-By spoofing the gestures of those musicians and lip-syncing their lyrics, The Clichettes were hilariously denouncing the contrived affectations of male stars.

-The height of their lip-sync career came in 1984, when the three friends travelled to Houston, Texas to compete and win the grand prize in the National Lip-Sync Contest.
+Armed with fake guitars, they parodied the macho posturing of cock rock bands.
+By spoofing the gestures of those musicians and lip-syncing their lyrics, the Clichettes were denouncing the contrived affectations of male stars.
+The height of their lip-sync career came in 1984, when they travelled to Houston, Texas, to compete and won the grand prize in the National Lip-Sync Contest.
+The Clichettes disbanded in 1993.

-By 1991, the group had been working together for twelve years.
-Each production required a long period of developing and researching music, sound, choreography, and music, and the combined economics of these factors was becoming a burden.
-After Out for Blood (1990), The Clichettes mutually disbanded in 1992 to individually pursue financial stability and new artistic direction.

 Legacy

 The Clichettes' impact on the practices of Canadian dance, performance and feminist art is extensive.
 The success of their performances proved that cultural criticism could also be fun, rather than strictly moralistic; and control of the means of representation could be a playful engagement with the "oppressor".
 In 2017, the group was commemorated in a virtual exhibition, 150 Years | 150 Works, celebrating the history of Canadian art for Canada's 150th anniversary.
 The exhibit showcased works that have shaped or changed the country's history over the past century and a half and selected The Clichette's famous Go to Hell (1985) lip-sync performance as a feature.
 The trio's enduring impact on Canadian dance is evident in that several Clichettes performances are frequently recreated by Danny Grossman's dancers.

-Notable performances

-Secret Life of Sergeant Preston, 1979.
-Performed at the AGO.

-You Don't Own Me, 1978.
-First Performed at the Tele-Performance Festival.